 How Visitation Warrants Work

-Adult protective services (APS) workers with the Arizona Department of Economic Security can apply for a special visitation warrant when they have reason to believe an incapacitated adult is being abused, exploited, or neglected.
+Adult protective services (APS) workers with the Arizona Department of Economic Security can apply for a special visitation warrant.
+They do this when they receive reports of abused, exploited, or neglected adults.
 The warrant is not a search warrant in the criminal sense.
-It authorizes a supervised visit to the adult's residence to assess their condition and determine whether protective services are needed.
+It allows a supervised visit to the adult's home to assess their condition and determine whether protective services are needed.

 Adult protective services workers of the department of economic security charged with responsibilities involving protection of incapacitated and abused, exploited or neglected adults may present themselves before the court to apply for and obtain special visitation warrants.
 The court shall limit such visitations to the residence of the adult believed to be incapacitated and abused, exploited or neglected.

-A.R.S. § 14-5310.01(A)The warrant is only issued after the APS worker submits an affidavit showing that consent to enter was refused.
-A peace officer must accompany the worker during the visit.
-The statute also includes an important carve-out: relying on a recognized religious method of healing in place of medical treatment does not, by itself, mean an adult is abused or neglected.
+A.R.S. § 14-5310.01(A)The warrant is only issued after filing a petition with an affidavit showing that consent to enter was refused.
+A law enforcement officer must accompany the worker during the visit.
+The statute also includes an important carve-out.
+Relying on a recognized religious method of healing in place of medical treatment does not, by itself, mean an adult is abused or neglected.

 Warrant Requirements and Return